hero banner

 In our example, we are retrieving the iframe URL from our environment variables, however in a production environment we would retrieve this from our backend based on who the user is trying to book with.

-Handling the Redirect
+Handling the redirect

 Next let’s create a redirect page.
 This page will be where our Nylas Scheduler redirects to after a booking is complete and will be in charge of capturing the booking data and informing the parent page about the booking.